 When annoyed, parrots will growl.
 It mostly sounds like a soft purring, but if you hear it, leave the parrot alone until it calms down.

 Why Does My Parrot Lunge At Me?

 For example, the parrot may dilate its eyes and fluff its feathers before lunging.
-In this case, the parrot is trying to invade your space to bite you with mean intent.
+In this case, the parrot is trying to invade your space to bite you with intent.

-Some of these behaviors, like swinging from side to side, preening, and a raised crest can be signs of excitement.
+Some behaviors, like swinging from side to side, preening, and raising the crest, can be signs of excitement.
 Other signs, like crouching, are mating behavior.